Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Kinetic and Potential Energies of Spherical Shell Buoys

 \section{Kinetic and Potential Energies of Spherical Shell Buoys}

-The derivation of the equation of motion in the current study is carried out using Lagrangian mechanics; hence the calculation of the kinetic and potential energies are required.
-This section starts with the layout of the used reference frames, then a description for the domain discretization technique used in the current study.
-The kinematics of the system are derived in subsection \ref{subsec:Kinematics}; the result is then used in the calculation of kinetic and potential energies in subsections \ref{subsec:KE} and \ref{subsec:PE}, respectively.
+Hamilton principle of least action is based on the minimization of system's energy, which is the base of the Lagrangian mechanics approach implemented in this work; therefore, the knowledge of the total energy of the system is required (i.e., the total kinetic and total potential energies should be computed).
+To compute the total energy of the VSB system a kinematic analysis is carried out which starts with defining the reference frames (subsection \ref{subsec:Kinematics}), them using these reference frames to write expressions for the kinetic energy (subsection \ref{subsec:KE}) and potential energy (subsections \ref{subsec:PE}).

-Consider a flexible buoy for which the non-deformed shape is spherical.
-As shown in Fig. (\ref{fig:1}), the inertial frame is denoted as $\hat{\boldsymbol{a}}$ and can be described as:
+Consider a VSB for which the non-deformed shape (not necessarily spherical) is shown Fig. (\ref{fig:1}), the inertial frame ($\hat{\boldsymbol{a}}$) can be expressed as:

-The body-fixed frame $\hat{\boldsymbol{s}}$ is attached to the center of mass of the buoy.
-Any point on the buoy's surface can be specified using the two coordinates $\phi$ and $\theta$, as illustrated in Fig. (\ref{fig:1}).
-Consider an infinitesimal mass at the surface of the buoy, We introduce the reference frame $\hat{\boldsymbol{e}}$ which is attached to that infinitesimal mass on the buoy's surface before deformation, and its third axis $\hat{\boldsymbol{e}}_3$ is aligned with the radius of the non-deformed buoy shape.
+Consider a body-fixed frame $\hat{\boldsymbol{s}}$ that is attached to the buoy's C.G.
+The location of any infinitesimal mass on the buoy's shell can be specified using the two angels $\phi$ and $\theta$, as shown in Fig. (\ref{fig:1}).
+Consider a the reference frame $\hat{\boldsymbol{e}}$ attached to an infinitesimal mass ($dm$) at the surface of the buoy before deformation, and its third axis $\hat{\boldsymbol{e}}_3$ points at the radial direction of the non-deformed buoy shape.